Primitive geodesic lengths and (almost) arithmetic progressions: Arithmetic orbifolds

 \subsection{Proof of Theorem \ref{Arith3Man}}

 For a number field $K/\Q$, we can consider the groups $\PSL(2,\Cal{O}_K)$.
-If $K$ has $r_1$ real places and $r_2$ complex places, up to conjugation, then we define
+If $K$ has $r_1$ real places and $r_2$ complex places, up to conjugation, then we define $X_K = ((\Hy^2)^{r_1} \times (\Hy^3)^{r_2})/\PSL(2,\Cal{O}_K)$.
 The spaces $X_K$ are non-compact, locally symmetric, arithmetic orbifolds.
 When $K$ is a real quadratic field, these orbifolds $X_K$ are called \textbf{Hilbert modular surfaces}.
 When $K$ is an imaginary quadratic field, the groups $\PSL(2,\Cal{O}_K)$ are called \textbf{Bianchi groups} and the associated orbifolds $X_K$ are non-compact, arithmetic, hyperbolic $3$--orbifolds.

 Corollary \ref{AllPrimArise} holds for the non-compact, locally symmetric, arithmetic orbifolds $X_K$.
 We again have a function

 given by